Codecademy/docs/content/swiftui/concepts/views/terms/button/button.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **button** is a basic component in the [UI](https://www.codecademy.com/resources/docs/uiux), which the user interacts with to perform a certain action, such as logging into a site, or deleting a file.
+A **button** is a basic component in the [UI](https://www.codecademy.com/resources/docs/uiux) which the user interacts with to perform a certain action, such as logging into a site or deleting a file.

 ## Syntax